Unsure if You Need Driveway Resurfacing? Here are the Signs

 Have you noticed the cracks in your driveway growing larger lately?
-Are you finding yourself navigating puddles of water or tripping hazards when you walk onto your driveway to get the mail?
-It’s a good idea to pay attention to these signs because they may mean that it’s time to resurface your driveway.
+Are you navigating puddles of water or tripping hazards when you walk onto your driveway to get the mail?
+It’s a good idea to pay attention to these signs because they may mean t it’s time for driveway resurfacing.

-We all like to hope that our driveways will last forever and that we’ll never have to do a full driveway replacement, but the reality is that they are all subject to wear and tear over time and will eventually need some attention.
+We all like to hope that our driveways will last forever and that we’ll never experience the inconvenience of a driveway replacement.
+Still, the reality is that they are all subject to wear and tear over time and will eventually need some attention.
 If your driveway is over 10-15 years old, it may be time to take an honest look at its condition and determine if it needs some maintenance work.

 Over time, your driveway will start to experience surface distress.
-Surface distress is caused by a variety of factors including hot and cold weather, drainage issues, and fatigue from the weight of cars rolling over and parking on driveways each day.
-While we already know why asphalt is the best driveway paving option, here are a few issues to look for that may indicate that driveway resurfacing is the best option for you.
+Various factors cause surface distress, including hot and cold weather, drainage issues, and fatigue from the daily weight of cars rolling over and parking on driveways.
+While we at Lyons & Hohl already know why asphalt is the best driveway paving option, here are a few issues that may indicate that driveway resurfacing is the best option for you.

-The appearance of water pooling is one telltale sign that your driveway is beginning to show its age and might need driveway resurfacing.
+The appearance of water pooling is one telltale sign that your asphalt is beginning to show its age and might need driveway resurfacing.
 This poor drainage symptom is often because of depressions forming on the asphalt’s surface.
 A properly installed driveway will be sloped to prevent standing water from accumulating on the surface.

 These pools of water aren’t just an annoyance to walk through on rainy days, but they can also quicken your driveway’s overall deterioration.
 If that water infiltrates below the top layer of asphalt, it can damage your foundation.

-One of the most obvious signs that your driveway is beginning to suffer wear and tear is the appearance of cracks in its surface.
+One of the most obvious signs that your driveway is beginning to suffer wear and tear is the appearance of cracks on its surface.
 Cracks can appear along or across the length of your driveway and may often be a sign of a failing foundation or excessive surface wear.
 For many, this is the first sign that they may need to resurface their asphalt driveway.

 Cracks allow water to seep below the surface of your driveway and can cause displacement to your foundation as it expands and contracts with changing seasonal temperatures.

-If the cracks progress into a series of overlapping fissures known as “alligator cracks,” the problem probably can’t be fixed with patches and will require a full resurfacing.
+If the cracks progress into a series of overlapping fissures known as “alligator cracks,” the problem probably can’t be fixed with patches and will require complete resurfacing.

-Potholes in the street are annoyances that can do some severe damage to vehicle tires and suspensions, but they can also appear in deteriorating driveways.
+Potholes in the street are annoyances that can severely damage vehicle tires and suspensions, but they can also appear in deteriorating driveways.
 When cracks aren’t repaired, they can deepen and widen, creating gaps that chip away and lose surface area, eventually forming potholes.

 When potholes fill with water, they accelerate the damage to your driveway’s foundation.
-As that water seeps further underground, it creates tripping hazards as well as problems for your vehicle as it bounces over them each day.
+As that water seeps further underground, it creates tripping hazards and problems for your vehicle as it bounces over them daily.

-Crumbling edges could also be a sign that your driveway’s top layer is too thin or has been damaged by vehicles rolling over it.
+Crumbling edges could also indicate that your driveway’s top layer is too thin or has been damaged by vehicles rolling over it.
 The crumbling edges might compromise your driveway’s structural integrity if this is the case.
-These are all indicators that it may be time to think about resurfacing your driveway.
+These are all indicators that it may be time to consider driveway resurfacing.

-Have you ever wondered why you find bits of stone and gravel, chipping, and a loose surface on your aging driveway along with chipping and loosening of the surface?
-Asphalt is composed of a binder (tar) and aggregate (gravel) make up asphalt, and those elements tend to loosen and separate due to wear and weathering over time, which we call raveling.
+Have you ever wondered why you find bits of stone and gravel, chipping, and a loose surface on your aging driveway?
+A binder (tar) and aggregate (gravel) make up asphalt, and those elements tend to loosen and separate due to wear and weathering over time, which we call raveling.

-Much like crumbling, raveling typically occurs in small sections at first, but if left untreated, it can spread out and affect large areas of your driveway.
+Much like crumbling, raveling typically occurs in small sections initially, but if left untreated, it can spread out and affect large areas of your driveway.
 Once this happens, driveway resurfacing may be the only way to get the surface looking attractive and functional once again.

-As within most parts of your home and property, high-traffic, high-use areas will eventually wear out and need to be fixed or replaced, including driveways.
-Most asphalt driveways have an expected lifespan of 15-20 years, and just like that creaky floorboard or leaky roof, they will eventually need to have some maintenance performed.
+As with most parts of your home and property, high-traffic, high-use areas will eventually wear out and need to be fixed or replaced, including driveways.
+Most asphalt driveways have an expected lifespan of 15-20 years, and just like that creaky floorboard or leaky roof, they will eventually need some maintenance.

 Our driveways take a lot of abuse: